-This present study also revealed that respondents' perception of "Personal Growth" as a psychological wellbeing was positive, indicating that respondents have a high sense of personal growth.
-This finding is consistent with the finding of Srimath and Kiran [14], who found that women in teaching profession had personal growth scores of (M=37.59) which was the highest, in paralleling with women in banking and health.

-Comment [Ma9]: This paragraph is too long

-Comment [Ma10]: This paragraph is

-This finding is again in agreement with that of Syafhendry, Fadhila and Arief [15], who found that women working in the banking sector had the highest score on personal growth, while women working in companies had the lowest.
-Working women in the banking sector were part of the respondents for this present study.
-This implies that working women in the teaching and banking sectors have exhibited high personal growth pattern across studies.
-The implications of these findings are that, working women in the quest to fulfil their multiple roles get the prospect to develop themselves over time.
-This is because they get to learn more as they are exposed to different environment, and that enable them to fulfil the demands of both their work and family roles, hence permitting them to expand their horizons.
-The study result shows that respondents' perception of "Positive relation" as a psychological wellbeing was also positive.
-This result indicates that, respondents in the current study have a high sense of positive relations.
-This finding corroborates that of Srimath and Kiran [14] who also discovered that women teachers have the highest positive relation with others scores (M=39.89), followed by women in banking and health.
-The finding of this present study and that of Srimath and Kiran [14] makes indications that, even as working women fulfil their dual roles, they are able to have close relations with both work colleagues and family members.
-Also, working women are able to share concern with others and establish mutual and personal conversation with them as well, hence helping them to attain much with regards to The study results show that respondents' perception of their positive relations.
-"Purpose in life" as a psychological wellbeing was also positive.
-The finding is consistent with that of Srimath and Kiran [14], who indicated that female teachers have highest scores (M=39.28) in the area of purpose in life, other participants in the health and banking also had scores that were encouraging.
-The implication of this finding is that even though the respondents had multiple roles and sometimes found their roles to be challenging, they perceive that their ability to fulfil the demanding roles are avenues to pursue higher and more arduous roles and attain much in life.
-The study also found that respondents' perception of "Self-Acceptance" as a psychological wellbeing was positive.
-This result indicates that working women in these three sectors have a high sense of self-acceptance.
-This finding is in agreement with that of Srimath and Kiran [14], who indicated that women teachers have highest scores in self-acceptance (M=40.59) and the women in banking and health also had high scores with respect to self-acceptance.
-This shows that women teachers and women from other professions have shown a good sense of self-acceptance as part of their psychological wellbeing across studies.
-The findings however imply that, working women are confident and positive about themselves.
-They also like most aspect of their personality and have turned to be pleased with their lives in general.
-It may also be noted that these exploration on the whole found that, working women generally exhibited a good sense of psychological wellbeing on all the six subscales of Ryff [7] scale of psychological wellbeing.
+Additionally, respondents showed that they have a high sense of personal growth and this corroborates the results of Srimath and Kiran [15] and Syafhendry, Fadhila and Arief [16].
+Their studies revealed that women in the teaching profession [15] and those in banking sector [16] had the highest score on personal growth.
+This implies that working women in the quest to fulfill their multiple roles get the prospect to develop themselves over time.
+This is due to the fact that they get to learn more as they are exposed to a different environment, and that enables them to fulfill the demands of both their work and family roles, hence permitting them to expand their horizons.
+Respondents in the current study have a high sense of positive relations.
+Similarly, Srimath and Kiran [15] discovered that women teachers have the highest positive relation with others scores, followed by women in banking and health.
+The finding of this present study and that of Srimath and Kiran [15] indicate that, even as working women fulfill their dual roles, they are able to have close relations with both work colleagues and family members.
+Also, they are able to share their concerns with others and establish mutual and personal conversation which helps them to attain much with regards to their positive relations.

-The findings of this present study answered the question that has run through literature for ages.
-Studies considering women's distress levels according to role combinations and socioeconomic status have had mixed results [17].
-They further emphasized that most studies seek to answer whether multiple role involvement is beneficial, and/or detrimental to the person fulfilling those roles, and the individuals connected to that person (e.g., children and spouse).
-The result indicated that multiple roles have a positive impact on women's psychological wellbeing.
-Therefore, multiple role involvement is beneficial to the person fulfilling those roles, and not detrimental as some theories made us believe.
-The results is however, more in accordance with that of Thoits [24] who reported a positive correlation between the number of roles a person occupies and his/her psychological well-being.
+The study results show that respondents' perception of "Purpose in life" as psychological wellbeing was also positive.
+The finding is consistent with that of Srimath and Kiran [15].
+It shows that even though the respondents had multiple roles and sometimes found their roles to be challenging, they perceive that their ability to fulfil the demanding roles are avenues to pursue higher and more arduous roles and attain much in life.

+Working women in these three sectors have a high sense of self-acceptance and this was equally confirmed by the findings of Srimath and Kiran [15].
+This shows that women in professional occupations have shown a good sense of self-acceptance as part of their psychological wellbeing across studies.
+Thus, working women are confident and positive about themselves and turn to be pleased with their lives in general.
+It may also be noted that these explorations on the whole found that, working women generally exhibited a good sense of psychological wellbeing on all the six subscales of Ryff's [7] psychological wellbeing.

 The finding of this present study is also supported by the basic assumptions of the role enhancement perspective of role theory [18].
-The theory contends that the accumulation of various life roles would lead to an increased social integration, leading to an increase in power, prestige, resources, and heightened sense of identity.
-It is opposed to the role strain perspective that multiple roles bring strain to an individual, because human beings have limited energy, time and commitment for fulfilling roles, and that these limited energies cannot be expanded.
+The theory contends that the accumulation of various life roles would lead to increased social integration, leading to an increase in power, prestige, resources, and a heightened sense of identity.
+It is opposed to the role strain perspective that multiple roles bring strain to an individual, because human beings have limited energy, time, and commitment for fulfilling roles, and these limited energies cannot be expanded.